-When the cyclone strikes, all the electrical appliances are disconnected and gas supply is turned off.
-If the building starts to crumble, mattresses rugs or strong table or bench is used as a covering.
-When caught in a storm, one has to take shelter under a metallic frame such as bus, car etc.
+- When the cyclone strikes, all the electrical appliances are disconnected and the gas supply is turned off.
+If the building starts to crumble, mattresses, rugs or a strong table or bench are used as a covering.
+When caught in a storm, one has to take shelter under a metallic frame such as a bus, car etc.

 Role of Technology

-Weather radar installed along the coastal belt provides an estimate of rainfall and wind speed for a region along with the possible locations of tornadoes and center location of the cyclones.
+Weather radar installed along the coastal belt provides an estimate of rainfall and wind speed for a region along with the possible locations of tornadoes and the centre location of the cyclones.
 A cyclone alert or a cyclone watch is issued hours before the calamity.